tom-dorofeyev/tom-dorofeyev.github.io/_posts/2025-09-07-the-age-of-professionalism.md

 ### Know the business

 - Understand why you’re building something.
 - Learn how your work connects to the revenue.
-As engineers, our code isn’t the product the value it creates is.
+As engineers, our code isn’t the product, the value it creates is.
 Your job is to help the company make money.
 - Work on your negotiation skills:
   - _“I understand the client wants this but it will conflict with some of our current functionalities.”_
   - _“I can implement it in a week but it will not include features X, Y, Z…”_